dotnet-mcp

 # Run all tests

-dotnet test --logger "console;verbosity=detailed"
+dotnet test --verbosity detailed

 All packages updated to latest versions.
 Code formatted consistently across solution.
 Build succeeded with 0 warnings.
 All 156 tests passed.